Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 If your project uses a Package Manager version of MLAPI then this guide is not relevant.
 :::

 The aqcuisiton of MLAPI has been a unique event in Unity history.
-In our efforts to integrate MLAPI into the Unity eco system we are turning it in a Unity package.
+In our efforts to integrate MLAPI into the Unity ecosystem, we are providing it in a Unity package.

 What this means for you is:
 - MLAPI will be easily accessible from the Unity Editor in the Package Manager window.